Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 In this case, both your device and the network belong to you, and your employer has permissions for neither.

-How To Stop Wifi Owners From Seeing Your Internet History
+How to Stop Wifi Owners from Seeing Your Internet History

 If you’re using someone else’s WiFi network and you don’t want them to see your online activity, you’ll need to add an additional layer of encryption to your connection.
 There are three easy ways to do this: use a VPN service, enable DNS-over-HTTPS, or enable HTTPS-only.